 Subject: grades of titanium

-My articles at http://jewelry.piercing.org/ and https://brnskll.com/shares/titanium-standards-why-not-g23/ explain that the two most effective Titanium standards are alloyed ASTM F136 and pure ASTM F67, the most common being the former as it is stronger, harder and easier to polish.
+My articles at https://jewelry.piercing.org/ and https://brnskll.com/shares/titanium-standards-why-not-g23/ explain that the two most effective Titanium standards are alloyed ASTM F136 (F136 is ISO 5832-3) and pure ASTM F67(F67 is ISO 5832-2), the most common being the former as it is stronger, harder and easier to polish.
 Both are used for permanent surgical implants.

 Grades are not relevant, but specifications for surgical implant are important for body jewelry, and must be certified by the vendor from their material source.
 This certification process, and the particular refinements that must be made for the material to meet these specifications require more from the manufacturer, and therefore are sold at a higher value than other materials that do not conform.

 The main purpose of requiring such specifications is biocompatibility, making a consistent material compatible with the human body to prevent allergic reactions and problems with healing and undesirable scar tissue.